Welcome to Scripture Notes and your first tutorial using the program.

 Yesterday you probably played a little with the site and hopefully tried out the features and used your basic verse notes while reading a chapter.
 Today we’ll start with searching.

+In this tutorial we are going to examine a word that stood out to me one day regarding the Liahona.
+The word used to identify it was “director,” which is appropriate since it directed Nephi’s family on their journey.
 If you are a new member of the church and don’t know what the Liahona is, it would be well worth your time to read 1 Nephi 16 where this curious ball first makes its appearance.

 Now, click on the search icon on the left menu bar.